Iqra9999/Question-Answer-Generation-Pipeline-with-LLM/README.md

 After merging your CSV files, you can generate question-answer pairs using the Mistral 7-B language model.

 If your CSV file contains multiple columns and you want to generate question-answer pairs from specific columns, you can preprocess your data accordingly.
+# Project Structure
+The project is structured as follows:

+## file_preprocessing.py:
+Contains the script for merging multiple CSV files and preprocessing them.
+## question_generation.py:
+Includes the script for generating question-answer pairs from text data.
+## requirements.txt:
+Lists the required Python packages for easy installation.

 # Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.
 # License